-I have had several exhibitions in Brisbane, – the most recent “Two and Three Dimensions” was held with fellow artist Christine Groh and wood sculptor (and husband ! ), Mike Ward (www.mikewardwood.com) at the Richard Randall Gallery Mt Cootha Botanic Gardens in May 2019.
-If you would like to be notified about any future exhibitions please let me know via the Contact page.
+I have had several exhibitions in Brisbane including “Two and Three Dimensions” that was held in 2019 with fellow artist Christine Groh and wood sculptor (and husband ! ), Mike Ward (www.mikewardwood.com) My most recent exhibition, also with Mike was at the Richard Randall Gallery Mt Cootha Botanic Gardens 4-7th May 2021.

 The main ‘Gallery pages’ just contain a few examples of my paintings.
 A fuller collection of past and present work, including those that are available for sale, may be inspected via the ‘Catalogue’ page.
 Enquiries about the sales, shipping costs or other matters can be made via the Contact page.